orkes-io/docs/docs/getting-started/running-workflows-from-code.md

 </Tabs>

-As an example, we might invoke this method when an endpoint is called such as this API call in Java
+As an example, we might invoke this method when an endpoint is called, such as this API call in Java.

 ```java dynamic https://github.com/conductor-sdk/orkes-java-springboot2-example/blob/main/src/main/java/io/orkes/example/banking/controller/BankingApiController.java section=1 .../controller/BankingApiController.java
 ```